bouma/klikaanklikuit_flask/README.md

 smartphone/tablet control for your wireless 'klik aan klik uit ' light switches using Flask running on Raspberry Pi

+**A pointer to setup-description of hardware and native packages on the Raspberry Pi will follow here shortly.**
+Meanwhile, this app can be tried out on your local machine.

 Build a virtualenv
 ```
    virtualenv --no-site-packages venv